According to the media phentermine is America’s diet drug of choice. But there are a lot of questions surrounding it.

 Importantly, orlistat may reduce the absorption of fat-soluble vitamins, taking a multi-vitamin during orlistat therapy is recommended to prevent deficiencies.

-Reported side-effects include severe gastrointestinal discomfort, oily rectal leakage, body aches, diarrhea, flatulence with discharge and fever.
-Key brands: Xenical and Alli.
+Reported side effects include severe gastrointestinal discomfort, oily rectal leakage, body aches, diarrhoea, flatulence with discharge and fever.

 A 2019 systematic review based on 9,452 patients showed favorable effects on blood pressure, heart rate and metabolic syndrome.

-Commonly reported side effects of lorcaserin include: headache, euphoria, serotonin syndrome, nausea, vomiting, constipation, diarrhea, fatigue, upper respiratory tract infection, rash, urinary tract infections, back pain and dizziness.
-Key brands: Belviq, Belviq XR.
+Commonly reported side effects of lorcaserin include: headache, euphoria, serotonin syndrome, nausea, vomiting, constipation, diarrhoea, fatigue, upper respiratory tract infection, rash, urinary tract infections, back pain and dizziness.

 Liraglutide induces weight loss in a population of obese patients, including those with hypertension, dyslipidemia, type 2 diabetes, and obstructive sleep apnea, and offers the benefit of improved glycemic control.